Sladozevik/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to

 My first step was to use a convolution neural network model similar to the Nvidia research paper I thought this model might be appropriate because it worked.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that Nvidia model had a low mean squared error and did not succeed to drive whole lap.
 On the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model by copying Nvidia model, adding dropout and MaxPooling layers.
+To combat the overfitting, I modified the model by copying Nvidia model, adding dropout.
+After that i added MaxPooling layers.

 Then I flattened model from 1000 -> 500 -> 100 -> 20 -> 1